CarinaAJ/ms1-aurora-borealis/README.md

 One of the biggest problems I encountered from the beginning was aligning my logo together with the navigation menu.
 I initally looked at the Love Running site for guidance but despite applying the same code it didn't seem to work for my site.
 After checking with the Slack community and my Mentor I started looking into flexbox as it seems to be the easiest solution.
 I knew I could have used this across other parts for the website but because I was running out of time I looked only at the basics to make it work for my purposes.

-So after applying display:black to my logo and the navigation bar and giving my logo an appropriate line-height it finally ligned up.
+So after applying display:flex to my logo and the navigation bar and giving my logo an appropriate line-height it finally ligned up.

 Applying media queries however has been the biggest challenge during this project.